richarddurbin/pbwt/README.md

 finds maximal matches for each sequence in macs10k to anything else in macs10k

-To start from real data in a .vcf file rather than a macs simulation we recommend to use the htscmd program (available from https://github.com/samtools/htslib.git) to extract a simplified .vcfq file, e.g.
+To start from real data in a .vcf file rather than a macs simulation use

-    htscmd vcfquery -f '%CHROM\t%POS\t%REF\t%ALT[\t%GT]\n' < data.vcf > data.vcfq
+    pbwt -checkpoint 10000 -readVcfGT data.vcf -writeAll data

-    pbwt -checkpoint 10000 -vcfq data.vcfq -write data.pbwt -writeSites data.sites
+Note that -writeAll xxx will write xxx.pbwt, xxx.sites, xxx.samples and any other associated files, and -readAll xxx will correspondingly read xxx.pbwt and any available files based on suffix.

 pbwt is very happy to handle up to 100,000 haplotypes, probably a million.